-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 In addition to the matter described in the "Material uncertainty related to going concern" section, we have, we have determined that the matter described below is the key audit matter to be communicated in our auditor's report.

-Assessment for impairment of exploration and evaluation assets
+Assessment for impairment of exploration and evaluation assets relating to the Godslith property

-As described in Note 4 to the consolidated financial statements, exploration and evaluation assets shall be assessed for an impairment test when facts and circumstances suggest that their carrying amount may exceed recoverable amount.
-We have identified the assessment for impairment of exploration and evaluation assets as a key audit matter.
+As described in Note 4 to the financial statements, exploration and evaluation assets shall be assessed for an impairment test when facts and circumstances suggest that their carrying amount may exceed recoverable amount.
+We have identified the assessment for impairment of exploration and evaluation assets relating to the Godslith property as a key audit matter.